larribas/dagger/docs/user-guide/dsl.md

 That said, there are some extra limitations to keep in mind when using the DSL:

 - As far as we know, Python is not able to inspect the name of the local variable that holds a value.
 Therefore, when you assign the output of a task to a variable `#!python my_var = my_task()` and use it from `#!python another_task(my_var, my_var["my-key"], my_var.my_attr)`, the DAG you build from the DSL will name the outputs of `my_task`: `"return_value"`, `"key_my-key"` and `"property_my_attr"`.
-- __Parameter defaults are ignored by the DSL__.
-A task with the signature `#!python def my_task(a, b=2)` will still expect `b` to be passed as a parameter every time it's used.
-The same is true for DAG parameters.
-This may change in the future, if [this feature request](https://github.com/larribas/dagger/issues/35) is implemented.
 - __Only the outputs that are used by other tasks will be exported__.
 The rest will be omitted.
 If you assign the output of a task to a variable (`#!python output = my_task()`), but don't use the variable `output` again, _Dagger_ will assume you don't care about the output of that task.
 The task will still be executed, of course, but you may find the artifact not being saved in a runtime such as _Argo Workflows_.